Avalors/RISC-V-Team2/docs/team_statement_sections/single_cycle_statement.md

 ![image](https://github.com/user-attachments/assets/3f9d2fbe-04b3-4f94-8f1a-a88ce55be975)

 We spent a lot of time editing the control unit, specifically dealing with the RET and JALR instructions.

+We struggled to run the PDF test: when using GTKwave, we realised the RET instruction wasn't working.
+By analysing the machine code, we realised it's a version of the JALR instruction, which we hadn't implemented yet.
+By adding additional control signals (we added an additional bit to PCSrc to allow feedback from the result signal to the program counter input MUX) and we later realised that our B and J type instructions were not storing return addresses in the register file.
+We resolved this by adding a MUX to the WD3 input which, using a WD3Src control signal, we enabled PC + 4 to be stored in the register file for our B and J type instructions.

 ![image](https://github.com/user-attachments/assets/93437a5e-860b-4a46-8a74-2e71d3f5343f)